The Blood Feud

-But the documentary pays scant attention to the motivation behind Ali’s verbal cruelty, the better to easily cast one man as the villain and the other as the victim.
+But the documentary pays scant attention to the motivation behind Ali’s verbal cruelty, the better to simplistically cast one man as the villain and the other as the victim.
 Instead, it’s the political angle which gets more mileage, the film’s argument being that in the fractious social context of the time, Ali alienated Frazier from his own race and helped to create a dynamic where cheering for Ali meant you were “against the war in Vietnam and supportive of the civil rights movement,” but if you cheered for Frazier, you supported “white, conservative America.”
-Joe was reduced to a caricature, defined as someone and something he was not.
+Joe was reduced to a caricature, defined for the public as someone and something he was not.
 No doubt there is some merit to this perspective, reductive though it may be.